elektrofon/patchOS/README.md

 ## How to install

-1. Grab the [latest release](https://github.com/elektrofon/patchOS/releases/latest/download/patchOS-rpi4.img.tar.gz) of patchOS
+1. Grab the [latest release](https://github.com/elektrofon/patchOS/releases/latest/download/patchOS-rpi4.img.tar.gz) of patchOS.
-2. Use [etcher](https://www.balena.io/etcher/) to burn patchOS to the SD card
+2. Use [etcher](https://www.balena.io/etcher/) to burn patchOS to the SD card.
-3. Boot your Raspberry PI with the new patchOS SD card
+3. Boot your Raspberry PI with the new patchOS SD card.

 ## How to use

 1. Connect an ethernet cable to the Raspberry PI 4 network port.
 2. Connect your ES-8 to one of the USB ports of the Raspberry PI 4.
 3. On your phone open your web browser and navigate to `http://patchos.local`.

 You will be met with a simple control panel: